 If you are travelling with children, it can be challenging to say the least.
 Constant moaning, bickering siblings, and motion sickness are just some of the problems parents have to contend with.
-I’ve been travelling with my children from the time they were babies.
+I’ve been travelling with mine from the time they were babies.
 It’s easier now that they’re older but it wasn’t always easy.
-And we’ve learnt alot as we’ve travelled.
+And we’ve learnt a lot as we’ve travelled.

 Here are twenty-five tips for travelling with children…

 - Think about your children when selecting your destination and planning an itinerary.
 Most children won’t enjoy walking around ancient ruins under a hot sun, for hours on end.